 President, Head Coach

 Zoran Tulum has been a coach for more than 30 years.
 His career has taken him from winning the Yugoslavian National Championships to coaching the US National Team at the Olympic Games.

 As a fencing master, Zoran coached at Harvard University for two years and was Head Coach of Stanford University’s fencing program for 12 years.
 From 1988 to 1996, Zoran Tulum was the US National Men’s Foil Coach.
 In 1996, he was Olympic Coach for one of the first internationally successful US foil fencing teams.
 As an early promoter of our sport in the US, he and his team were even featured in Vanity Fair.

 In 2001, Zoran founded his own fencing club in Natick, Massachusetts.
 His students at Zeta Fencing have accumulated nearly every national title in the US at all age and classification levels, from Youth Tournaments through Junior Olympics and Senior National Championships.
 Many have gone on to fencing in leading college programs.
-During the last years, Zoran’s students won medals at Junior World Championships, Senior World Cups, and Pan American Zonal Championships.
+During the last years, Zoran’s students won medals at National Championships, Junior World Championships, Senior World Cups, Grand Prix, Pan American Zonal Championships, and they fenced in the Olympics.

 In 2014, Zoran Tulum was named National Coach again, this time for the US Men’s Sabre program.
 He was one of US Fencing’s Olympic Coaches at the Games in Rio 2016.
 While preparing the nation’s best fencers for World Championships and Olympic Games, Zoran knows that the future of sabre fencing depends on strong youth programs in our fencing clubs.
 For Zoran, being a fencing coach means much more than simply teaching fencing moves: “We can say that we don’t teach people how to fence in our club, we teach people how to be fencers, which is a much, much higher category.”

 Dmytro “Dima” Boyko